risingwavelabs/risingwave-docs-legacy/docs/sql/system-catalogs/rw_catalog.md

  rw_schemas            | Contains information about schemas that are available in the database, including their names, unique IDs, owner IDs, and more. |
  rw_sinks              | Contains information about sinks that are available in the database, including their unique IDs, names, schema IDs, owner IDs, connector types, sink types, connection IDs, definitions, and more.|
  rw_sources            | Contains information about sources that are available in the database, including their unique IDs, names, schema IDs, owner IDs, connector types, column definitions, row formats, append-only flags, connection IDs, and more.|
+ rw_streaming_parallelism | Contains information about the parallelism of streaming jobs, including job IDs, names, relation types, fragment IDs, state table IDs, and more.|
  rw_system_tables      | Contains information about system tables in the database, including their unique IDs, names, schema IDs, owners, and more. |
  rw_table_fragments    | Contains information about table fragments in the database, including their parent table IDs, fragment statuses, and primary keys.|
  rw_table_stats        | Contains statistical information about tables, including their unique IDs, total key count, total key size, and total value size in bytes.|